 All students attend a Legal Skills module in their first year of registration.
 This module emphasises practical skills such as legal research and writing.
 Students also participate in moot courts, prepare and deliver presentations and work together in completing group projects.

-Students take 5 additional modules to complete the programme.
+Students take 5 additional modules to complete the course, two in first year and three in second year.
 There are no required modules beyond Legal Skills.
 For 2020/21 the modules offered are:

 - Company Law